funkyguitarist/setlistmaker/README.md

 To edit a title just click inside the title

 on the right side you find the songpool.
 The Songpool is excluded from printout.
-Drag n drop  the song around until you  re satisfied with your sets.
+Drag n drop  the songs around until you  are satisfied with your sets.

 online version for testing can be found [here](https://markscheel.de/archiv/setlistmaker/github-showoff)